-In compliance with controlling law, cross-examination (indirect questioning format) is required during the hearing but must be conducted by the parties' Advisors.
+Under the U.S. Department of Education regulations under Title IX, cross-examination (indirect questioning format) is required during the hearing but must be conducted by the parties' Advisors.
 The parties are not permitted to cross-examine each other or any witnesses directly.
 If a party does not have an Advisor for a hearing, King's College will appoint a trained Advisor for the limited purpose of conducting any cross-examination.